NATO

 It’s highly beneficial for the United States to be a leading member of the transatlantic alliance.
 Make no mistake, we need NATO now as much as we did in 1949, when the group was formed as a defense against Soviet aggression.

-NATO must be protected at all costs, and we must make sure the alliance survives Donald Trump’s second presidential administration.
+NATO must be protected at all costs, and we must make sure the alliance survives the Trump/Vance administration.

-On the 2016 campaign trail, candidate Trump made several references to NATO’s waning effectiveness, even calling it “obsolete” at one point (he backtracked on this characterization in 2019, saying NATO has “a great purpose, especially with the fact that NATO is becoming much more flexible, in terms of what it looks at”).
+On the 2016 campaign trail, candidate Trump made several references to NATO’s waning effectiveness, even calling it “obsolete” at one point (he backtracked on this characterization in 2019, saying NATO has “a great purpose, especially with the fact that NATO is becoming much more flexible, in terms of what it looks at,” whatever that means).

 On the 2024 campaign trail, Trump continued to say he would not defend NATO members if they didn’t meet their defense spending targets.
 This obviously alarmed many of our European allies all over again, whose anxiety has also been heightened by President Trump’s selection of Pete Hegseth as his second administration’s Defense Secretary.